jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 V161

-    SD_Card driver works also with software multiplier (with MSP430FR4133) added SLEEP and (SLEEP) words enabling user access to background task, see ACCEPT in forthMSP430FR.asm and see use in RC5toLCD.f
+    SD_Card driver works also with software multiplier (with MSP430FR4133) added SLEEP word enabling user access to background task, see ACCEPT in forthMSP430FR.asm and see use in RC5toLCD.f

     You can type double numbers by inserting a decimal point.
     Example :   $-12 is processed as 16 bits negative number.
                 $-.12 or $-1.2 or $-12. are processed as 32 bits negative numbers.

     FAST FORTH V160, major version.

     Accept SD_Card from 64 MB (FAT16) up to 64 GB (FAT32).
     Note that Windows 10 no longer offers the FAT32 format for the highest sizes of SD_CARD memory.
     So you must use an alternative to do, for example: https://www.partitionwizard.com.

-    in SD_TOOLS the word SECT_D (dump sector) use a 32 bits number. added the word CLUST_D (dump first sector of a cluster).
+    in SD_TOOLS the word SECTOR dumps a sector (use a 32 bits number). the word CLUSTER dumps first sector of a cluster.
                 Usage (notice the point): number.
-CLUST_D
+CLUSTER or number.
+SECTOR

     PREVIOUS versions

     Added direct file transfer from PC to the target SD_CARD.
     Measured throughput with "HCI" SD CARD: 90 kbytes/s at 3Mbauds and 16MHz target clock.
     You can do it from scite editor (menu Tools) or by using specific bat file.
     Double click on it to see how to do.

     JTAG and BSL signatures (FF80h-FF88h) are protected against overwrite, typically during source file download.

     added signed number prefixes $ (hex), % (bin) and # (decimal) to supersede current BASE.

     Added words ASM and ENDASM to create assembler words that are not interpretable by FORTH i.e. that are called by {CALL|INTERRUPT} and ended by {RET|RETI}.
 These so created words can be used only in ASSEMBLER context.

     In the embedded assembler, added 3 backward BW1 BW2 BW3 and 3 forward FW1 FW2 FW3 jump labels
     to use with GOTO, ?GOTO.
     These labels are for single use (one jump for one label) but immediately reusable once resolved.

     you can compile up to 32 threads vocabularies.

     Memory management :
     Fast Forth defines 4 levels of program memory with this words :
         WIPE (and system failures) that resets program memory, vectors interrupts and any DEFERred words, RST_HERE/RST_STATE that sets/resets the boundary of program protected against <reset> and COLD, PWR_HERE/PWR_STATE that sets/resets the boundary of program protected against power ON/OFF, and nothing, i.e. volatile program.

     You can download source files with hardware and/or software control flow (i.e. without line or char delays) up to:
         134400  bds @ 500kHz
         268800  bds @ 1MHz
         614400  bds @ 2MHz
         1228800 bds @ 4MHz